inveteratus/monolegacy/README.md

 * Make a front-end controller using PSR7/PSR15
 * Create a modular plugin system for future modules
 * Remove the current cron system
+* Ensure code is compliant with PHP 8.3

 ## Setup